plurima-io/plurima/README.md

 ## Trademark Notice

-KAFKA is a registered trademark of The Apache Software Foundation and has been licensed for use by plurima. plurima has no affiliation with and is not endorsed by The Apache Software Foundation.
+KAFKA is a registered trademark of The Apache Software Foundation and has been licensed for use by Plurima.
+Plurima has no affiliation with and is not endorsed by The Apache Software Foundation.

 See the [Apache Kafka trademark guidance](https://kafka.apache.org/community/trademark/).